gwkwon10/spilt-the-trip/README.md

 # Project6-Group3: Spilt the Bill

+### This repository was originally linked to my school github account, which is polar16310

 ## Set Up
 1. Download and set up Ruby on Rails
 2. Get all the gem files for the project through running "bundle install"